ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 1. `aria-selected` - set to `true` if the option is selected/focused from the list of options.
 Any one from the list will have the `true` value.
 2. `aria-posinset` - determines the current position of the list items.
 3. `aria-setsize` - determines the actual length of the current list options.

+The `nimble-rich-text-user-mention-view` will have the `aria-label` attribute containing the name of the user that is stored as a text content in the same span element.

 ## Open Issues